End of era at popular takeaways shop - but new beginnings

-It’s an end of an era at the popular Sunlong Takeaways store in Paraparaumu Beach.
+It’s an end of an era at the popular Sunlong Takeaways stop in Paraparaumu Beach.

-After 25 years working in the Maclean St takeaway shop, Henry and Shirley Su are stepping aside.
+After 25 years working in the Maclean St takeaways shop, Henry and Shirley Su are stepping aside.

 They’ve sold their business to Tong Zhen and have been showing the new team the recipes and secrets to their success.